Baryon-antibaryon photoproduction cross sections off the proton: Conclusions

 \section{Conclusions}

-We have presented the first comprehensive survey of the photoproduction of baryon-anti-baryon pairs off a proton target, including the $p\antip$, $\Lambda \antiLambda$, and \pantiL channels.
+We have presented the first comprehensive survey of the photoproduction of baryon-antibaryon pairs off a proton target, including the $p\antip$, $\Lambda \antiLambda$, and \pantiL channels.
 Using the large acceptance of the \gx detector, the momentum and angular correlations of the three-body final states were delineated and a phenomenological model was developed that successfully reproduced the observed distributions.
 With this model, the differential and total cross sections (Sec.~\ref{sec:resultsanddiscussion}) were obtained, and several conclusions about the underlying mechanism were drawn.

 The reactions were described within a simple model based on non-interfering intensities of single- and double-$t$ channel exchanges.
 Although the fitted slopes and cutoff values did not arise from a full amplitude-level theory, they provide useful benchmarks for future theoretical work.
 For single-exchange intensities, in addition to the $t$-slope parameters, the description required a mass clustering parameter that is nearly independent of the beam energy and reaction channel.
-We interpret this as evidence for an attractive interaction of the created baryon-anti-baryon pairs.
+We interpret this as evidence for an attractive interaction of the created baryon-antibaryon pairs.
 It was also observed that the $t^\prime$-dependence of the $\pantip$ channel decreases at small values of $-\tprime$.
 This effect was taken into account by introducing an {\it ad hoc} cutoff parameter.
 To fully describe the data, a second set of double-exchange parameters was necessary to describe the $\pantip$ data, but not the $\LamantiLam$ or $\pantiL$ data.
 This may indicate the limitations of our non-interfering intensity-based model for the $\pantip$ reaction.
 The model parameters are compiled in Table~\ref{tab:all_reaction_parameters}.

-The extracted cross sections also revealed that the ratio of singly-strange to non-strange pair photoproduction near 10 GeV beam energy, well above threshold, is small and compatible with related measurements in meson electroproduction.
+The extracted cross sections also revealed that the ratio of singly-strange to nonstrange pair photoproduction near 10 GeV beam energy, well above threshold, is small and compatible with related measurements in meson electroproduction.